Haunted Tour Locations in Scotland

 It’s officially spooky season!
-While Scotland is beautiful, it plays host to its fair share of ghosts and scary stories – if you believe in them that is (I do).
+While Scotland is beautiful, it plays host to its fair share of ghosts and scary stories – if you believe in them that is.
+We certainly do!

 If you are on one of your tours, chances are you might pass by somewhere with a chilling history that may be home to a spirit or two.
-In this blog, I’ve laid out a few of the most spooky places you can visit out on tour with us.
+In this blog, I’ve laid out a few of the most spooky places you can visit with us.

 Falkland Palace